vendrhub/vendr-documentation/content/docs/core/1.3.0/getting-started/README.md

 <message-box type="warning" heading="A note about SemVer">

 It is common within the development community that version numbers should follow the [SemVer](https://semver.org/) specification, however we don't feel that SemVer fits with how we wish to portray our versioning information.
-It is important then than developers understand the differences, especially when upgrading to a Feature/Minor release where the SemVer expectation would be for it to be non-breaking which may not be the case.
+It is important then that developers understand the differences, especially when upgrading to a Feature/Minor release where the SemVer expectation would be for it to be non-breaking which may not be the case.

 </message-box>